sseefried/play-space-online/README.markdown

 $ cabal-dev add-source /path/to/shady-graphics
 ```

-The utility `cabal-dev` tarballs up the packages at a particularly point in time.
+The utility `cabal-dev` tarballs up the packages at a particular point in time.
 If you change the
 sources `cabal-dev` has no way of knowing.

 ### Creating a <tt>.cabal</tt> file for other GHC versions